WA6YDQ/dbasic/Readme.txt

 --- Language exceptions ---
 In the original Dartmouth BASIC you could have spaces (or not) scattered anywhere.
-This is ugly.
-Don't write ugly code.
+In dbasic keywords and functions must be surrounded by spaces.

 In Darthmouth, GO TO is ok to use.
 Here, use GOTO, no spaces.
 Same applied to ON..GO TO.
 Use ON..GOTO instead.